The $v$-number of generalized binomial edge ideals of some graphs: Introduction

 A significant body of work has focused on the $\v$-number of monomial ideals (see \cite{arXiv:2306.14243,MR4950319,MR4942694,MR4491066}).
 Squarefree monomial ideals have an intrinsic combinatorial nature and their algebraic properties often carry information on their underlying combinatorial structures, and vice versa.
 In \cite{MR4139109} the authors consider these ideals as edge ideals of clutters and find a combinatorial expression for their $\v$-numbers.
 This combinatorial description has been exploited to classify $W_2$ graphs (see \cite[Theorem 4.2]{MR4139109}) and to study the combinatorial structure of graphs whose edge ideals have a Cohen–Macaulay second symbolic power.
 In \cite{MR4756096}, Saha studied the relation between the $\v$-number and the regularity of cover ideals of graphs.
 He showed that $\v(J(G))\le \reg(J(G))+1$, where $J(G)$ is the cover ideal of a graph $G$, and the equality holds if $G$ is a complete multipartite graph.
 In \cite{MR4942694}, the authors express the $\v$-number of the Stanley–Reisner ideal of a simplicial complex in terms of its Alexander dual complex and prove that the $\v$-number of a cover ideal is just two less than the initial degree of its syzygy module.

 Let \(I \subset R\) be a graded ideal.
 Independently, Kodiyalam \cite{MR1621961} and Cutkosky, Herzog, and Trung \cite{MR1711319} proved that \(\reg(I^k)\) is a linear function in \(k\) for all sufficiently large \(k\).
 Motivated by these results, Conca \cite{MR4741232} established that the function \(\v(I^k)\) is eventually linear in \(k\); more precisely, there exist constants \(a\) and \(b\) such that \(\v(I^k) = ak + b\) for all \(k \gg 0\).
 For the case where \(R\) is a polynomial ring over a field, Ficarra and Sgroi independently obtained the same result (see \cite[Theorem 3.1]{arXiv:2306.14243}).
-They conjectured that if \(I\) has linear powers, then \(\v(I^k) = \alpha(I)k - 1\) for all integers \(k \ge 1\), where \(\alpha(I)\) stands for the initial degree of \(I\).
-Within the same paper, they gave an affirmative resolution to this conjecture for three classes of ideals: edge ideals with linear resolutions, polymatroidal ideals, and Hibi ideals.
+They conjectured in \cite{MR4950310} that if \(I\) has linear powers, then \(\v(I^k) = \alpha(I)k - 1\) for all integers \(k \ge 1\), where \(\alpha(I)\) stands for the initial degree of \(I\).
+They confirmed this conjecture for several interesting classes of graded ideal in \cite{MR4950310,MR4932665} and subsequent papers.

 In this paper, we focus on the $\v$-number of powers of generalized binomial edge ideals.
 First, we recall the definition of a generalized binomial edge ideal.

 Let \(m\) and \(n\) be positive integers with \(m, n \ge 2\).
 Following standard convention, the notation \([m]\) denotes the set \(\{1, 2, \ldots, m\}\).
 Let \(S = \KK[\mathbf{X}] \coloneqq \KK[x_{i,j} : i \in [m], j \in [n]]\) be the polynomial ring over the field \(\KK\) in \(m \times n\) variables.